tinmarino/try/speech.md

 Both their essences lie in our attitude.

 Here in Alma, within Galileo Galilei's legacy we work among astronomers.
-Let's admire (, troll) and try to imitate them!
+Let's admire and imitate them if we can!

 Thank you for your attention.